RaresMarta/Feedback-Platform/README.md

-# CorpComment — Share Your Feedback, One Hashtag at a Time 💬
+# CorpComment — Share Your Feedback 💬

 CorpComment is a simple React application for anonymously posting and viewing feedback about companies using hashtags.